 Table 4: Examples of Technical Metadata for IT Portfolio Management

-It is important to note that the DAMA-DMBOK© (Data Management Body of Knowledge) does list a third type of metadata called Operational metadata.
+It is important to note that a reference guide lists a third type of metadata called Operational Metadata.
 Operational Metadata refers to metadata that a data warehouse team may add during the ETL process and which is designed to help the ETL process.
 Examples of operational metadata include ETL Load Date, Update Date, Load Cycle Identifier, Current Flag Indicator, Operational System(s) Identifier, Active in Operational System Flag and Confidence Level Indicator.
 Operational metadata should not be classified as a 3rd type of a metadata as it is a type of technical metadata.

 Business metadata is the link between IT applications and business users as it provides the semantic layer that helps business professionals locate, understand, and effectively utilize the organization’s data.
 Business metadata provides these users with a roadmap for access to the data in the data warehouse, analytical engines, sales systems, ERP applications, data lakes, big data stores, websites, and all the other applications in the IT environment.